What is SASS?

 Stop watch

-Once we are done, press Ctrl + c to terminate watch process in terminal.
+Once we are done, press Ctrl + c to terminate the watch process in the terminal.

 Ctrl + c